-Try not to carry back bags, laptop bags or even your purse on only one shoulder, as it will make this shoulder look lower than the other one over the time if you are used to wearing it on the same side of shoulder every time, and it may cause you some severe shoulder pain as well as neck pain.
+Try not to carry back bags, laptop bags or even your purse on only one shoulder, as it will make this shoulder look lower than the other one over the time if you are used to wear it on the same side of shoulder every time, and it may cause you some severe shoulder pain as well as neck pain.

 Any kind of stress can cause unexplained frequent neck pain.
-Anxiety, for example, causes muscle tension, which tightens the muscles of your neck, shoulders and back causing back pain, shoulder pain or neck pain.
+Anxiety, for example causes muscle tension, which tightens the muscles of your neck, shoulders and back causing back pain, shoulder pain or neck pain.
 You can overcome frequent neck pain caused by anxiety by massage, hot shower, or exercises.

 Trauma from falling or an accident: